-The Professional Committee meets at least twice per year, once at the time and place of the annual IFLA General Conference.
+The Professional Committee meets three times per year, once at the time and place of the annual World Library and Information Congress.

 Issues common to library and information services around the world are the concern of the IFLA Strategic Programmes.
 Directed by the Professional Committee, the objectives and projects of the Strategic Programmes relate to the Federation's Programme and the priorities of the Divisions and Sections.
 ALP (Action for Development through Libraries Programme) has very wide scope, concentrating on the broad range of concerns specific to the developing world.
 The others cover current, internationally important issues, including: Preservation and Conservation (PAC), IFLA UNIMARC and the IFLA Committee on Standards, which coordinates standards work within and beyond IFLA and support standards activities in IFLA professional units, principally in sections.

 Strategic Programmes are each managed by a Director, who reports to the Professional Committee and Governing Board.
 IFLA is grateful to the Biblioteca Nacional, Portugal and their librarians for generously hosting the UNIMARC Strategic Programme.